byui-cit/wdd131/src/prove/blog-1.md

 <details>
 <summary>Solution</summary>

 Container would be the `ul`, the items would be the `li`.
-For a selector you could use something like `nav > ul`, OR you could add a class directly to the UL and use that class for a selector.
-IE `&lt;ul class="main-nav"&gt;`, and then `.main-nav` as the selector.
+For a selector you could use something like `nav > ul`, OR you could add a class directly to the UL and use that class for a selector: `<ul class="main-nav">`, and then `.main-nav` as the selector.

 You may need to adjust this based on how close your HTML for the navigation is to the code above.